dgschwend/sunrise-clock/README.md

 A beautiful DIY alarm clock that uses slowly increasing light and sound to wake you up.

-Built for an Arduino Pro Mini using the fantastic Arduino Che Cosa framework [http://github.com/mikaelpatel/Cosa].
+Built for an Arduino Pro Mini using the fantastic [Arduino Che Cosa framework](http://github.com/mikaelpatel/Cosa).

 Schematics and Details to follow.